Cut-Set Bounds on Network Information Flow: Introduction

 The network coding approach introduced in~\cite{AhlCai00,LiYeu03} generalizes routing by allowing intermediate nodes to forward coded combinations of all received data packets.
 This yields many benefits that are by now well documented~\cite{YeuLi06,FraSol07,FraSol08,HoLun08}.
 One fundamental open problem is to characterize the capacity region and the classes of codes that achieve capacity.
 The single session multicast problem is well understood.
 Its capacity region is characterized by max-flow/min-cut bounds and linear codes are optimal~\cite{LiYeu03}.

 Significant complications arise in more general scenarios, involving multiple sessions.
-Linear network codes are not sufficient~\cite{DFZ05,ChaGra08}.
-Furthermore, a computable characterization of the capacity region is still unknown.
-One approach is to develop bounds as the intersection of a set of linear constraints (specified by the network topology and sink demands) and the set of entropy functions $\Gamma^*$ (inner bound), or its closure $\overline{\Gamma^*}$ (outer bound)~\cite{Yeu02,SonYeu03,YeuLi06}.
+A computable characterization of the capacity region is still unknown.
+One approach is to develop bounds as the intersection of a set of linear constraints (specified by the network topology and sink demands) and the set of entropy functions $\Gamma^*$ (inner bound), or its closure $\bar{\Gamma^*}$ (outer bound)~\cite{Yeu02,SonYeu03,YeuLi06}.
 An exact expression for the capacity region does exist, again in terms of $\Gamma^*$~\cite{YanYeu07}.
-Unfortunately, this expression, or even the bounds~\cite{Yeu02,SonYeu03,YeuLi06} cannot be computed in practice, due to the lack of an explicit characterization of the set of entropy functions for more than three random variables.
-It is known that $\Gamma^*$ cannot be described as the intersection of finitely many half-spaces~\cite{Mat07}.
+Unfortunately, this expression, or even the bounds~\cite{Yeu02,SonYeu03,YeuLi06} cannot be computed in practice, due to the lack of an explicit characterization of the set of entropy functions for three or more random variables.
 The difficulties arising from the structure of $\Gamma^*$ are not simply an artifact of the way the capacity region and bounds are written.
 It has been shown that the problem of determining the capacity region for multi-source network coding is completely equivalent to characterization of $\Gamma^*$~\cite{ChaGra08}.

 One way to resolve this difficulty is via relaxation of the bound, replacing the set of entropy functions with the set of polymatroids $\Gamma$ (which has a finite, polyhedral characterization).
 This results in a \emph{geometric bound} that is in principle computable using linear programming~\cite{Yeu02}.
 In practice however, the number of variables and constraints in this linear program both increase exponentially with the number of links in the network.
 This prevents numerical computation for any meaningful case of interest.
 An alternative approach is to seek \emph{graphical bounds} based on functional dependence properties and cut sets in graphs derived from the original communications network.